pmasae/pmasae.github.io/_pages/about.md

 Hi there!
 I'm a fourth year Ph.D. candidate in Applied Economics at the University of Wisconsin -- Madison.

-My research is at the intersection of development economics, financial inclusion, and technology adoption.
+My research is at the intersection of development economics, financial inclusion, and applied microeconomics.

 I received my bachelor’s degree in economics at ITAM (Mexico City) and received a dual master’s degree in Applied Economics and Public Policy at the University of Michigan -- Ann Arbor.